linguistics/rlp/README.md

 1. Open [`students.csv`](students.csv) in a unicode-friendly editor.
 2. Make your changes
 3. Save with `utf-8` encoding.
-You can ensure that it was saved correctly by the case by running `file students.csv` at the command line, which should return:
+You can ensure that it was saved correctly by running `file students.csv` at the command line, which should return:

 > students.csv: UTF-8 Unicode text